Halloween Movies Ranked: The Best and Worst from Michael Myers

 HALLOWEEN: THE CURSE OF MICHAEL MYERS (1995)

 Fans had to wait six years to see the resolution to the Halloween 5 cliffhanger… and what a reward we got for our patience.
-A compromised mess packed with ideas that never should have been brought into the franchise.
+Halloween: The Curse of Michael Myers is a compromised mess packed with ideas that never should have been brought into the franchise.
 Jamie Lloyd, no longer played by Danielle Harris, has been kept in captivity for years and impregnated against her will.
 She’s around just long enough to give birth and get killed.
 Myers is now associated with a Druid cult, only kills when a certain constellation shows in the sky, and can be stopped by magical stones.
 At least, that’s what we’re told in the Producer’s Cut of this Joe Chappelle-directed letdown.
 In the Dimension Films theatrical cut, the cult is played down in favor of references to genetic experiments and shots of Myers oozing a green substance from his face.
 At least we get Paul Rudd as hero Tommy Doyle, no matter which version you watch.
 The Jamie Lloyd trilogy gets such an upsetting, wrongheaded conclusion, I want a retcon sequel that brings back Danielle Harris and the burn-scarred Michael Myers of this era so we can finish this story right.
 (And film it in Salt Lake City, of course.)

 The home video release of Halloween Kills is said to include an extended cut, featurettes, and audio commentaries with director and stars.